-Shops shut, traffic blocked as protests again roil Hong Kong
+Hong Kong police fire tear gas as protests again roil the city

 Earlier, hundreds of marchers held posters with an illustration of protesters in hard hats tending to a young child, with the words “protect the future”.

-The crowd was mostly young, but also included families and many older people.
+The crowd was mostly young, but also included families and older people.
 Some young couples held hands.

-As the marchers gathered at the starting point, one passed around pre-paid subway cards to young groups, while others gave out chicken wings and McDonald’s food.
-When the march started, volunteers handed out hard hats, face masks and water bottles.

-Organizers put the size of the crowd for the rally at 120,000.
-Police had yet to release their estimate.

-Across the harbour, on Hong Kong island, thousands of police supporters, mostly wearing white, held a separate afternoon rally amid a carnival-like atmosphere in Victoria Park.
+Across the harbour, in Victoria Park on Hong Kong island, thousands of people, mostly wearing white, held a separate afternoon rally in support of the police.

-Many waved Hong Kong and Chinese flags and the crowd shouted slogans in support of the police.
-Pro-Beijing lawmaker Junius Ho was greeted with strong applause.
+In a carnival-like atmosphere, many waved Hong Kong and Chinese flags and the crowd shouted slogans in support of the police.

 “We are the real Hong Kong people who are not the same as those black-shirted thugs.
 We don’t need a so-called ‘HK revolution’, we only need to do our best, which is enough,” he told the crowd.